Skip to the main content

 Nurse Practitioner

-Nurse practitioners are registered nurses who have advanced training in health assessment, health promotion and illness prevention.
-They diagnose and treat health problems, order and interpret tests, and prescribe drugs.
+Nurse practitioners are registered nurses who have advanced training in health assessment, health promotion, and illness prevention.
+They diagnose, treat, and manage acute and chronic physical and mental illnesses.

 Legislation

-Under Alberta’s Health Professions Act [pdf] and Registered Nurses Profession Regulation [pdf], only members of the College and Association of Registered Nurses of Alberta (CARNA) on the nurse practitioner register may call themselves or practise as Nurse Practitioners or NPs.
-Only members of the College can provide restricted activities specified in the Regulation, and only if they have the competencies to do so.
+Under Alberta’s Health Professions Act [pdf], Health Professions Restricted Activity Regulation [pdf], and Registered Nurses Profession Regulation [pdf], registration with the College of Registered Nurses of Alberta (CRNA) on the nurse practitioner register is mandatory.
+Only registrants may provide restricted activities specified in the Regulations.
+This includes those who:

 For information on what you need and other details, visit the certification profile Nurse Practitioner.